selobu/lettersouppuzzle/readme.md

 [![Python Version](https://img.shields.io/badge/python-3.8%20%7C%203.9%20%7C%203.10%20%7C%203.11-blue)](https://www.python.org/downloads/release/python-390/)

-Word Puzzle python program solver in which given a matrix of N rows x M columns that contains alphabetic characters, a word can be searched as it is done in the traditional game.
+Letter soup puzzle python program solver in which given a matrix of N rows x M columns that contains alphabetic characters, a word can be searched as it is done in the traditional game.
 The word can be found horizontal and vertically and on any of the diagonals of the matrix